xdrshjr/CoMLRL/docs/content/docs/user-guide/ac-finetuning.md

 - **Separate Critic**: Uses an independent model dedicated to value estimation, completely separate from the actor.
 It provides more stable training but requires longer training time and larger VRAM usage.

-- **Value Head**: Attaches a small value prediction head directly to the actor model, sharing the base model's representations.
-It reduces VRAM usage, but since both actor and critic share the same model, gradient errors can be amplified during training.
+- **Shared Model**: Attaches a small value prediction head directly to the transformer backbone, sharing the actor model's representations to reduce the time and space costs.

 {{% hint info %}}
 **IACConfig** provides parameters for configuring Independent Actor-Critic training: